Q: What is PCCN certification?

 Q: How soon after testing will I find out if I passed the PCCN exam?

-A: Those who complete the exam via computer-based testing will receive their results and a score report upon completion of the test.
-Those who complete the exam via paper and pencil testing will receive their results and score report by mail 6 to 8 weeks after testing.
+A: Nurses who complete the exam via computer-based testing will receive their results and a score report immediately upon completion of the test.
+Those who complete the exam via paper and pencil testing will receive their results and score report by mail six to eight weeks after testing.

 Q: If I do not pass the PCCN exam on the first attempt, what can I do?

-A: Referring to your PCCN exam score report, you will want to identify the topic areas in which you have the most room for improvement.
-Candidates may sit for the PCCN exam up to 4 times in a 12-month period.
+A: You will want to refer to your PCCN exam score report to identify the topic areas where you have the most room for improvement.
+Candidates may take the PCCN exam up to four times in a 12-month period.
 A discounted retest fee is available to candidates who do not pass the exam and is available until the exam is passed.

 Q: Once I pass the exam, how long is my PCCN certification effective?

-A: PCCN certification is recognized for a 3-year period.
+A: PCCN certification is recognized for a three-year period.

-A: During your 3-year certification period, you must continue to maintain current, unencumbered RN or APRN licensure and complete the Renewal by Synergy CERPs program requirements or pass the PCCN exam.
-You must also have met the clinical practice requirement of 432 hours in direct care of acutely ill adult patients, with 144 of those hours accrued in the 12-month period prior to your scheduled renewal date.
+A: During your three-year certification period, you must maintain current, unencumbered RN or APRN licensure and complete the Renewal by Synergy CERPs program requirements or pass the PCCN exam.
+You must also meet the practice requirements for one of the two eligibility pathways: Direct Care or Knowledge Professional.

-For details, refer to the PCCN Renewal Handbook.
-You are encouraged to Renew Online.
+For details, refer to the renewal handbook for your particular eligibility pathway.
+You are encouraged to renew online.

-A: CERPs (Continuing Education Recognition Points) are similar to contact hours, or CEs.
+A: Continuing Education Recognition Points (CERPs) are similar to contact hours or CEs.
 The Recognition Point system is used because credit is also awarded for activities that don’t strictly fall into the contact hour category, such as writing articles, serving on committees or being a mentor/preceptor.

 One CE, CME or contact hour of class time is equal to one CERP.
-For example, a 6-hour ACLS course (minus lunch and breaks) would be worth 6 CERPs.
+For example, a six-hour ACLS course (minus lunch and breaks) would be worth six CERPs.

 Q: What are the different Renewal by Synergy CERPs categories?